elcorto/findsame/README.rst

 benchmarks
 ----------
-We like performance, that's why we have a pretty extensive benchmark suite.
 You may run the benchmark script to find the best blocksize and number threads and/or processes for hash calculations on your machine::